anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 > There is no mapping frozen in the spec between various DNS transport.
 It would be cleaner from an architectural standpoint to indicate the B2B entity in Figure 1.

 Not sure what is meant with Back-to-Back here.

-## Statement about ALPN Extension Contradicts DNR?

-### [[MoBo-Comment-11][draft-ietf-core-dns-over-coap-17-ballot-mobo]] On OSCORE

-> CURRENT:
->    Because the ALPN extension is only
->    defined for (D)TLS, these mechanisms cannot be used for DoC servers
->    which use only OSCORE [RFC8613] and Ephemeral Diffie-Hellman Over
->    COSE (EDHOC) [RFC9528] (with COSE abbreviating "Concise Binary Object
->    Notation (CBOR) Object Signing and Encryption" [RFC9052]) for
->    security.
->
-> Please note that DNR says the following:
->
->       The "alpn" SvcParam may not be required in contexts such as a
->       variant of DNS over the Constrained Application Protocol (CoAP)
->       where messages are encrypted using Object Security for Constrained
->       RESTful Environments (OSCORE) [RFC8613].

-Not sure, which part of DNR (RFC9463?
-That one does not mention CoAP or OSCORE) Med is referring to here.
-The paragraph is not part of the -dns-over-coap, nor -transport-indication.

-## Provide Extension Point For Other OPCODEs
-> #### [[ErVy-Comment-8][draft-ietf-core-dns-over-coap-17-ballot-ervy]] Section 4.1
->
-> Is there any way for provide an extension to other RR codes ? `For the purposes of this document, only OPCODE 0 (Query) is supported for DNS messages.
-Future work might provide specifications and considerations for other values of OPCODE.` seems rather vague about extension points.
-The UPDATE op-code could be very interesting.

-I do not see how people would be prevented from writing a draft on that.
-Maybe I am missing something.
-While many anticipate the UPDATE OPCODE for DoC, the decision to restrict to OPCODE 0 and later extend for other OPCODEs came directly out of [working group discussions](https://notes.ietf.org/notes-ietf-interim-2025-core-03-core#%E2%80%9CDNS-over-CoAP-DoC%E2%80%9D).

 [review-ietf-core-dns-over-coap-17-dnsdir-telechat-cunat-2025-07-31]: https://datatracker.ietf.org/doc/review-ietf-core-dns-over-coap-17-dnsdir-telechat-cunat-2025-07-31/
 [draft-ietf-core-dns-over-coap-17-ballot-gofa]: https://datatracker.ietf.org/doc/draft-ietf-core-dns-over-coap/ballot/#draft-ietf-core-dns-over-coap_gorry-fairhurst